itBeABruhmoment/starsector-openj9/README.md

 5. Run the game with "Starsector\starsector-core\j9_starsector.bat"

 # JVM Command Line Options of Interest
-Read the docs for exact details https://eclipse.dev/openj9/docs
+Read the docs for exact details on options https://eclipse.dev/openj9/docs

 ## Performance
 1. XX:+AlwaysPreTouch : Makes the JVM allocate the maximum amount of heap space set by Xmx / Xms.
 This will likely significantly increases RAM usage, and benchmarking experiments did not indicate performance improvements.
 2. Xmoi : The amount of memory the heap grows / shrinks by at a time.
 Likely has little impact on performance.
 3. Xaggressive : Seems to result in minor performance improvements.
-4. XtlhPrefetch : It may or may not improve performance.
+4. XtlhPrefetch : Does not seem to improve performance from benchmarking.
 Windows only.
 5. Xmint / Xmaxt : Specify the min and max fraction of time to spend on garbage collection.
 Generally, smaller ranges mean more memory usage and less time spend on GC.
 6. Xshareclasses : Creates a sort of cache file.
-Suspected cause of stuttering and may or may not improve performance.
+Suspected cause of stuttering and does not seem to improve average fps from benchmarking.
 7. Xmx / Xms : Heap size
 8. Xmn : Nursery size for gencon (default) GC policy.
 Larger values result in longer but less frequent garbage collection events.
 Avoid large values to avoid stuttering.